iratefun/developer_infobase/philosophy/axioms.md

 52. All classes that are not explictly and wholely proprietary to a project, should ONLY live in the prcr__class__lib project.
 53. Be patient with the vestigial.
 It takes time to disappear, but it should be sought to disappear.
 54. All class names in a project should be distinct and not repeating.
+55. Organization can be studied, and study makes knowledge tennable.